18 Data to constrain process model

 NEON data is organized by data product ID in the NEON Data Portal: https://data.neonscience.org/static/browse.html

 The chapter uses the neonstore packages developed by Carl Boettiger to access NEON data.
 The neon_cloud function uses the NEON data product ID and the table within the product to download the data from NEON cloud storage.
-If you are new to a NEON data product, it is important to explore the data product on NEON’s Data Portal before using the neon_cloud functionality (otherwise you don’t know what tables you need to download and how they link together).
+If you are new to a NEON data product, it is important to explore the data product on NEON’s Data Portal before using the neon_cloud functionality (otherwise, you don’t know what tables you need to download and how they link together).

 18.1 NEON Project